-The running Club get together once a week at Rhayader and once a week in Llandrindod Wells to undertake running sessions suitable for all abilities regardless of age and fitness.
+The running Club get together twice a week at Rhayader and twice a week in Llandrindod Wells to undertake running sessions suitable for all abilities regardless of age and fitness.

 Sunday morning are social runs for all standards and nobody will get left behind on their own.
 If there are runners running at different paces on a hill for example they will all regroup at the top with everyone getting a chance for a 'breather'.
 Due to weather and other running events the start time and start location may differ from the above, members will receive weekly updates.

 So why not pop along or contact us through facebook, Twitter or

 Please visit our 'Old Website' for archive photos and results.